oreanroy/learn_modules/angular/README.md

 	<app-server *ngFor="let server of servers"></app-server>

 	this will loop over the elements in servers and pass the server in the template

+# Property and Event Binding
+	passing data between components is of a concern which can be